 Additionally, domestic violence includes committing or attempting to commit a crime with the use of physical force or threatening the use of a deadly weapon when it is committed against:

-If you are unsure of whether or not the charges you are facing constitute domestic violence, or you believe you are wrongly accused of domestic violence because you lack a personal relationship with your accuser, contact a domestic violence attorney right away at 765-313-7092.
+If you are unsure of whether or not the charges you are facing constitute domestic violence, or you believe you are wrongly accused of domestic violence because you lack a personal relationship with your accuser, contact an Anderson domestic violence attorney right away at 765-313-7092.

 Domestic Violence Arrests